Gluten-Free In Las Vegas, Nevada – 11 Healthy Choices

 Located in several areas along the strip, the popular burger chain only sells three types of burgers and fries.
 The burgers are freshly made with pure meat and no wheat fillers that are in other fast-food chain burgers.

-At the In-and-Out Burger, I can order a “Protein burger,” which comes lettuce-wrapped, making it gluten-free.
-The food is prepared in a separate area in the kitchen to prevent cross-contamination.
+My selection, the “Protein burger,” which comes lettuce-wrapped, making it gluten-free.
+The food is prepared in a separate area to prevent cross-contamination.

 A word of warning, lettuce-wrapped burgers with lots of sauce tend to be very messy to eat but satisfy the taste buds.